ATRIAL FIBRILLATION OVERVIEW

 Atrial fibrillation increases in frequency with aging and typically occurs in people who have underlying heart disease.
 Almost any heart disease can increase the risk of this abnormal rhythm, but the most common causes are:

-●Hypertensive heart disease due to chronic high blood pressure.
+●Heart disease due to chronic high blood pressure (hypertensive heart disease)

 ●A heart attack (myocardial infarction, or MI)

 ●Heart valve disease, such as mitral regurgitation or mitral stenosis (see "Patient information: Mitral regurgitation (Beyond the Basics)")

 ●A complication of heart surgery and, less often, after other types of surgery

 Atrial fibrillation can also be seen with other medical problems.
 These include: